BioDynaMo/biodynamo/doc/dev_guide/build.md

 #### Speed Up Installation Tests with a Local BioDynaMo-LFS Copy

-The installation scripts fetch large precompiled dependencies like paraview or root from biodynamo's large file storage (LFS).
+The installation scripts fetch large precompiled dependencies like ROOT or ParaView from biodynamo's large file storage (LFS).
 To enable faster builds you can download the whole LFS and tell BioDynaMo to access the local version instead.
 This is done with the environmental flag `BDM_LOCAL_LFS`.
 Use an absolute path to the directory that contains the local copy.